MichaelCurrin/dev-resources/resources/web/lighthouse.md

 - [Test your site using the online service](https://developers.google.com/speed/pagespeed/insights/)

+## Browser

+In your dev tools for your browser, you can run a Lighthouse check on a page.
+No extra downloading or coding needed.

+The disadvantage is that it is limited by your machine's resources and your internet speed.

 ## GitHub Actions

+Run Lighthouse checks on schedule in the cloud for free.

 - [Search: Lighthouse](https://github.com/marketplace?query=lighthouse) in the GH Actions marketplace

-Focus on the `lighthouse-check`.
+Focus on `lighthouse-check`.

 - [action](https://github.com/marketplace/actions/lighthouse-check) page
 - [foo-software/lighthouse-check-action](https://github.com/foo-software/lighthouse-check-action) repo

 That is an action is managed by "Foo", the same org that provides the UI service next.
 You can use the action alone or together with the service.

+You have full control over the frequency and where you persist results.

+You can run a test on a daily schedule, or perhaps on a release on a Pull Request.

 ## Automated Lighthouse Check

-> Service to run and store checks for you, with free and pair tiers
+A service to run and store checks for you, with free and pair tiers.
+No coding needed.

+You have less control and you don't own the results.
+You can go for the self-hosted option for private data storage and a private dashboard.

 - [automated-lighthouse-check.com](https://www.automated-lighthouse-check.com/)